New Jersey Butterfly Club

 • Leaders: Colleagues from the Cape area

 This always-popular getaway to the Cape is the capstone to our butterfly season.
-Now that specific dates have been determined it would be wise to immediately arrange for lodging/camping.
+(Once specific dates have been determined it would be wise to immediately arrange for lodging/camping.)
+This is a chance to confer, consult, and otherwise hobnob with our friends from south Jersey.

 How We Conduct Our Trips